mlab817/faqs/src/increase-in-prices-of-various-agricultural-and-fisheries-goods/what-are-the-actions-undertaken-or-planned-to-stabilize-the-prices-of-various-agricultural-and-fishe.md

 ---
  title: What are the actions undertaken or planned to stabilize the prices of various agricultural and fisheries goods?

-tags: ["actions","undertaken","planned","stabilize","prices","various","agricultural","fisheries","goods"]

  ---

-### Increase in prices of various agricultural and fisheries goods
+## Increase in prices of various agricultural and fisheries goods

-## What are the actions undertaken or planned to stabilize the prices of various agricultural and fisheries goods?
+# What are the actions undertaken or planned to stabilize the prices of various agricultural and fisheries goods?

  - Regular monitoring of retail prices of basic food commodities in selected wet markets and supermarkets in Metro Manila;